 At the age of three, most children will have started to scribble and develop pre-writing skills.
 Colouring books and crayons are a great way to start your child’s handwriting journey.
 However, it’s only at the age of 6 that children develop what is known as the dynamic tripod grasp.
 This is the ideal pencil grip that will help improve handwriting for kids.
 Therefore, it is vital that before the age of six, children start practicing handwriting techniques and finger exercises, so that they can start writing faster and more accurately.

 What are the common problems related to handwriting for kids?

 One of the common issues is wrong pencil grasp; your child has to get used to holding the pencil the correct way.
 Having them play with crayons and correcting them from a young age will help them learn how to hold a pencil when correctly.

 However, other issues also pose a challenge when it comes to handwriting for kids.
 Poor letter formation, difficulty in copying words, spacings, sizing, pencil pressure, letter direction – all these things will only improve with practice.
 This is why, in today’s blog, we’re going to give you a few finger exercises that will help with this skill.
-Additionally, we’re going to provide you with a short list of books that will help with handwriting for kids.
+Additionally, we’re going to provide you with a shortlist of books that will help with handwriting for kids.

 Finger Exercises to Help Handwriting For Kids

 Get your little ones to help you with chores around the house.
 Laying the table for dinner, baking, folding clothes, making the bed and putting away toys all involve using our hands.
-These activities will improve your child’s motor skills by utilising their grasp, finger movements, hand strength and wrist movements in an instinctual and natural way.
+These activities will improve your child’s motor skills by utilizing their grasp, finger movements, hand strength and wrist movements in an instinctual and natural way.

 2. Play with Clay/Playdough